ANYDIR/anydir.github.io/source/guides/installingcustomsongsindjh2.md

 # Installing Custom Songs in DJ Hero 2

-Assuming you already have a jailbroken/modded console or an emulator set up, and all the DJH2 files extracted.
+Assuming you already have a jailbroken/modded console or an emulator set up, and all the DJH2 files extracted onto your PC.

 Available customs: [DJ Hero Customs Spreadsheet](https://docs.google.com/spreadsheets/d/12-2cq5ghomO-UDt1xWEqXLt4\_f0gP1m7G4o-h4HW1\_c/)